-Professionally, Senator Crapo was a partner in the law firm of Holden, Kidwell, Hahn & Crapo prior to his service in Congress.
+Prior to his Senate service, Mike served six years in the U.S. House of Representatives and eight years in the Idaho State Senate, where he served as Senate President Pro Tem.
+Mike was a partner in the law firm of Holden, Kidwell, Hahn & Crapo.
 He is a member of the Idaho and California Bar Associations and the Bar of the U.S. Supreme Court.
-Crapo received his Juris Doctorate cum laude from Harvard Law School in 1977, and he graduated summa cum laude from Brigham Young University in 1973 with a B.A. in political science.
-Following graduation from law school, Crapo served a one-year clerkship with the 9th Circuit Court of Appeals.
-Senator Crapo and his wife, Susan, have five children and nine grandchildren.
+He received his Juris Doctorate cum laude from Harvard Law School in 1977, and he graduated summa cum laude from Brigham Young University in 1973 with a B.A. in political science.
+Following graduation from law school, he served a one-year clerkship with the 9th Circuit Court of Appeals.
+A 4th generation Idahoan, Mike was born in Bonneville County, and graduated from Idaho Falls High School.